sachinchoolur/lightGallery/site-astro/src/content/docs/accessibility.md

 automatically collapses the gallery's motion: slide and open/close animation durations drop to `0`, the backdrop appears instantly, and the zoom-from-origin and slide-end animations are disabled.
-No configuration needed — the preference wins over configured animation settings.
+No configuration needed, the preference wins over configured animation settings.

 ## Settings